Walter Nash: Prime minister (1957–1960)

-Against expectations he did not appoint a Māori as Minister of Māori Affairs, appointing himself with Eruera Tirikatene (who had been spokesperson in the portfolio when in opposition) as his associate minister.
-Nash either had reservations about Tirikatene's ability or was nervous that a Māori appointed as Minister of Māori Affairs might favour his own iwi, of which previous minister Āpirana Ngata had been accused of, in a well-remembered scandal.
+Against expectations Nash did not appoint a Māori as minister of Māori affairs.
+Instead, he appointed himself, along with an associate minister Eruera Tirikatene, who had been spokesperson in the portfolio when in opposition.
+Historian Keith Sinclair wrote that Nash either had reservations about Tirikatene's ability or was nervous that a Māori appointed as minister of Māori affairs might favour his own iwi.
+A previous minister Āpirana Ngata had been accused of this, in a well-remembered scandal.
 In any case, following Fraser's example, Nash believed that the best way to show government commitment to Māori was to lend the mana of the office of prime minister to the portfolio.
-Nash often spoke on marae frequently repeating his belief that "there were no inferior or superior races".
+Nash often spoke on marae, frequently repeating his belief that "there were no inferior or superior races".
 Nash was concerned at the fragmentation of Māori land interests and appointed a Public Service Commissioner, Jack Hunn, to act as Secretary for Māori Affairs and "get an accounting of Maori assets and see what we can do with them".
 This resulted in the famous and contentious 'Hunn report' on the problems and future of Māori which was completed in August 1960.
-Nash (preoccupied with winning the coming election) told Hunn that he would not have time to study it until after the election.
-The outcome was that it was left unread and unimplemented until early 1961 when his successor as Minister of Māori affairs, Ralph Hanan published it and it became the basis of National's policy, to the frustration of Nash.
+Nash was preoccupied with winning the coming election, and told Hunn that he would not have time to study it until after the election.
+The report was left unread and was not implemented until early 1961, when it was published by his successor as Minister of Māori affairs, Ralph Hanan.
+The Hunn report became the basis of National's policy, to the frustration of Nash.